defenseunicorns/leapfrogai/packages/evaluations/README.md

 ## Needle in a Haystack (NIAH)

-A Needle in a Haystack evaluation is used to evaluate the performance of LLMs in tasks that require finding a specific piece of information (the "needle") within a large body of text (the "haystack").
+A Needle in a Haystack evaluation is used to evaluate the performance of the LFAI RAG system in tasks that require finding a specific piece of information (the "needle") within a large body of text (the "haystack").

 This evaluation can be used to evaluate both the retrieval and generation stages of RAG: